ISL 2020-21: Time for Odisha's youngsters to pull up their socks | Goal.com

 Even Gaurav Bora, who was signed from Chennai City FC after a triumphant I-League season, has been struggling to find his feet in ISL.
 He had close to 800 minutes last season and in this campaign, it was expected of him to come of age.
 But the defender has not been able to produce the goods so far.
 Against Owen Coyle's team, he handed the ball inside the box which led to the opener and against Mumbai he was seen giving away possession cheaply in midfield.

-In this season, Odisha have roped in a few other youngsters as well in Premjit Singh, Hendry Antonay, Saurabh Meher and have even promoted two exciting talents in Akshunna Tyagi and Rishabh Dobriyal.
-There is also the likes of Thoiba Singh and Baoringdao Bodo (who has rarely featured in the last few seasons for Kerala Blasters) who are yet to make a mark for Odisha.
+In this season, Odisha have roped in a few other youngsters as well in Premjit Singh, Hendry Antonay, Saurabh Meher, Thoiba Singh, and have even promoted two exciting talents in Akshunna Tyagi and Rishabh Dobriyal.
+There are also the likes of Thoiba Singh and Baoringdao Bodo (who has rarely featured in the last few seasons for Kerala Blasters) who are yet to make a mark for Odisha.

-But they are inexperienced and to expect them to fire right from the beginning is likely to end in disappointment.
-Given the experience, they have under their belt Sarangi and Sekar should ideally guide these newcomers into their fresh stomping ground.
+But they are inexperienced and to expect them to fire right from their first season in new colours is likely to end in disappointment.
+Ideally, Sarangi and Sekar should have guided these newcomers into their fresh stomping ground.
 But for that, they themselves must notch up their level and lead by example.

 In Stuart Baxter, they have an experienced mentor and it is up to them to learn as much as they can.
 Showing glimpses of brilliance would not do anymore as they must show more consistency to pull up their side from a difficult phase.
 The club continues to rally behind them and now the time has come to repay the trust with actions on the pitch.